As part of my bucket list challenge I vowed to complete 30 days of veganism.

 The first time was the Rio street food van on South Bank (debatable whether this counts as actually eating ‘out’ but technically it is outside).
 Here I had sweet potato fries and guacamole with chips and it was cracking.
 The second was a work lunch and no one wants to be the fussy vegan in the office, so I silently prayed that my veggie green Thai curry wouldn’t have dairy in it and luckily it didn’t.

-As someone who despises making any sort of decision and would rather just not eat than have to actually choose what to eat, this suited me perfectly as I just had to shut up and make do, a philosophy I think many more people should live by.
+As someone who despises making any sort of food-related decisions and would rather just not eat than have to actually choose what to eat, this suited me perfectly as I just had to shut up and make do, a philosophy I think many more people should live by.

 How did I get enough protein?